srb2thepast/osu-alltrick/README.md

 https://user-images.githubusercontent.com/19241426/200947927-0d00020e-1d20-41d3-a26b-f056b11b59bf.mp4

-If you want to contribute to making the wiki better, just go ahead!
-DM or ping me on discord (srb2thepast#7380) when you want your edits to become offical.

 If you want to contribute to the base, just follow the directions given below.
 **Make sure to create an issue before starting to make something if you're planning make a pull request!!**